fireflysemantics/validator/README.md

 }
 ```

 In this case the validation of `secondNumber` depends on the first number.
 Thus in order to minimize validation noise, we would like to validate the `secondNumber` only if the first number is valid.
+The `@IfValid('firstNumber)` ensures that this will be the case.

 ## Runtime